Engaging the Community of Nonprofits

 Events & Sponsorships

 DonorsTrust staffers regularly attend conferences, dinners, and events hosted by liberty network non-profits.
-While we can’t sponsor or attend everything, we welcome knowing what events you have in store.
-See the calendar and get more information with the link below.
+While we can’t sponsor or attend every event, we welcome you to let us know if you're hosting a gathering that would interest the DonorsTrust community of givers.
+Click the link below to see our calendar of events and get more information.

 Nonprofit Leadership Webinars

-We host monthly webinars for non-profit leaders and fundraisers seeking to take their organization - and themselves - to the next level.
-Click below to see past webinars – and to sign up to receive future invitations.
+We host monthly webinars for non-profit leaders and fundraisers seeking to take their organization—and their own personal giving—to the next level.
+Click below to see past webinars and to sign up to receive future invitations.

 Grantee Update Calls